LaPreprint/LaPreprint/README.md

 ### Sidenotes
 - `sidenote`: For notes, I really like sidenotes - and I've opted to use `\sidenote{}` for this purpose.

-## Acknowledgements
+# Acknowledgements
 LaPreprint is inspired by the style of eLife and PLoS, and is based on the eLife template.
 Additionally, the fancy footer is modified from the [the Henriques Lab template](https://www.overleaf.com/latex/templates/henriqueslab-biorxiv-template/nyprsybwffws).
-Without those all their work, this template wouldn't exist!
+Without all their work, this template wouldn't exist!